Oktoberfest: Costume and riflemen parade

 The modern parade has taken place each year since 1950—except in 2020–2021—and resumed in 2022.

 It is now a regular feature of Oktoberfest and is among the largest processions of its kind.
 On the first Sunday of the festival roughly 8,000 participants walk the 7 km route from the Maximilianeum to the Theresienwiese.

 The procession is led by the Münchner Kindl, followed by members of the Munich city council, representatives of the Bavarian state government, musical and marching bands, traditional-costume and rifle clubs, flag-wavers, and about 40 decorated horse-drawn carriages.
 Most groups come from Bavaria, though delegations also arrive from other German states, Austria, Switzerland, Northern Italy, and other European regions.

 The entry of the Wiesnwirte (festival innkeepers) and the costume and marksmen procession are organised by Festring München.

 Unofficial sport

-The unofficial sport of Oktoberfest is Masskrugstemmen, or Steinholding, in which competitors hold a filled one-liter dimpled glass mug with an outstretched arm for as long as they can.
+The unofficial sport of Oktoberfest is Masskrugstemmen, or Steinholding, in which competitors hold a filled one-liter dimpled glass mug, with an outstretched arm for as long as they can.

 Duration and dates

-Since 1994, Oktoberfest has typically lasted 16 days, ending on the first Sunday in October.
+Since 1994, Oktoberfest has typically lasted 16 days, starting on the first Saturday after 15 September and ending on the first Sunday in October.
 If that Sunday falls before 3 October (German Unity Day), the festival is extended through 3 October.